K-Mertyris/plutus-private/README.md

 - [ ] Create template CSV file based on utility info - **paused**
 - [ ] Consolidate where possible, find common values and group - **paused**
 - [ ] Crosswalk templates to proposed database structure, ID gaps - **paused**
-- [ ] Create Python function to read data from bank CSV - **in progress**
+- [X] Create Python function to read data from bank CSV
-  - Some issues with running it in a virtual env from within the IDE
+  - ~~Some issues with running it in a virtual env from within the IDE~~
-- [ ] Create Python function to read data from utility CSV
+- [ ] Create Python function to read data from utility CSV - **paused**
-- [ ] Create Python function to store data in a dataframe variable
+- [X] Create Python function to store data in a dataframe variable
   - Likely to use the Pandas library here
 - [X] Add Pandas dependency to virtual environment
 - Single dataframe object for bank info
 - Single dataframe object for utility info
+- [ ] Create regex to add pipes to bank CSV for processing
+- [ ] Automate regex script run (add to `plutus-intake`?)
+  - Maybe hardcoding this isn't the best idea?
+Could hardcode then refactor later after MVP is working
 - [ ] Research patterns -
   - [ ] Python writing to a file, then having SQL pick up the file to process on a schedule (pull pattern)
   - [ ] Python writing directly to a temp table in the Dev environment, SQL processes data on a schedule (push pattern)
   - [ ] SQL calling python script to read data directly into the DB
 - [ ] Research testing
 - [ ] Research GitHub pipelines
 - [ ] Research badges (Black, linting, passing tests)